OutSystems/docs-support/src/error/plug/OS-AAAA-BBBB-09999.md

 ---
-summary:
+summary: Article OS-AAAA-BBBB-09999 explains an error message, its causes, impact, and recommended actions to resolve it
 tags:
-en_title: OS-AAAA-BBBB-09999
 locale: en-us
 guid: 3dc657a5-9ce1-48a4-84eb-f6d110fb1659
 app_type: traditional web apps, mobile apps, reactive web apps
 platform-version: o11
 figma:
 ---
 # OS-AAAA-BBBB-09999 - error message

 <!--
-In en-title, replace OS-AAAA-BBBB-09999 with the error code.
 After the #, replace OS-AAAA-BBBB-09999 with the error code and replace error message with the error message -->